aelfakih/Manage-Chia-Farm/README.md

 ﻿# Manage-Chia-Farm
 This program helps chia farmers manage the thousands of plots within their farm and helps in the following areas:
+  * **Find non-plots**: Search in each of the farm folders, look for files that do not end with *.plot* extension and prompt manager to delete the files to clear space.
+  * **Find duplicate plots**: Search the farm for duplicate file names and prompt manager to delete duplicates and maintain one copy to clear up space (it has logic to remove duplicates with minimal impact on conmpactness of farm).
-  * **Verify Plot Directories and Plots**  This is an exhaustive test to verify all the plots in the farm and learn about your farm to make management easier for larger farms.
+  * **Verify Plot Directories and Plots** This is an **exhaustive and slow process** to test and verify all the plots in the farm and learn about your farm to make management easier for larger farms.
 Data collected is saved in a sqlite db called chia-farm-stats.db which is stored locally.
 The program:
     * Checks that **directory plots are online** so that farmer can take action.
     * **Verifies plots are valid** for the installed chia instance.
     * **Classifies the plots as NFT or OG**.
     * Saves location and size
-  * Find and remove **non-plot files** --  In each of the farm folders, look for files that do not end with *.plot* extension and bring that to the manager attention.
-The manager is then prompted to delete all the offending files to clear space for plots.
-  * Find and remove  **duplicate plots** -- Search the farm for duplicate file names and report how many were found.
-    Manager is given the option to delete duplicates and maintain one copy to clear up space.
-  * **Import plots** into farm -- This allows you to consolidate plots into new drives as you upgrade your drives or move plots from plotters to farm.
+  * **Import plots into farm**: This allows the consolidation of plots into a location as you upgrade your drives or move plots from plotters to farm.
 This is one of my favorite utilities since it does the copying, renaming and removing of files so that farming is not interrupted.